Skip to main content

 Critical Video: Theory & Practice

-This course will introduce students to critical video—the use of documentary, ethnographic, and research-based video to investigate and critique contemporary culture.
-The class offers students a theoretical overview of documentary video, a set of conceptual tools to analyze video, and an introduction to the practice of video production for small and mobile screens.
-Students will apply texts on video’s history, culture and distribution, as well as on the ethical challenges of video production, to their own research-based video project.
-No prior experience in video production is required.
+This course introduces students to critical video—the use of documentary, ethnographic, and research-based video to investigate and critique contemporary culture.
+Students gain a theoretical overview of documentary video, a set of conceptual tools to analyze video, and an introduction to the practice of video production for small and mobile screens.
+Students apply texts on video's history, culture, and distribution, as well as the ethical challenges of video production, to their own, research-based video project.
+No prior experience required.

 Course #